Feature #6166

 Support german umlauts and whitespaces in login string

-Added by Max Meier almost 3 years ago.
-Updated 3 months ago.
+Added by Max Meier over 13 years ago.
+Updated about 2 years ago.

 0%